-The government fund statement of revenues, expenditures, and changes in fund balances includes a reconciliation of the difference between net changes in fund balances - total governmental funds and changes in net position of governmental activities as reported in the government-wide statement of activities.
+The government fund statement of revenues, expenditures, and changes in fund balances includes a reconciliation of the difference between net changes in fund balances - total

 One element of that reconciliation explains that "Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.